s-bashar/s-bashar.github.io/_projects/Self_Made_SQL_Database_C++/index.md

 The `Tokenizer` parses the input stream and breaks it down into a vector of tokens that our code can work with.
 <br>

-The final responsibility of the `AppController` is to determine and delegate the work to the correct `Processor`.
+The responsibility of the `AppController` is to determine and delegate the work to the correct `Processor`.
 It does so by parsing the token stream and selecting the appropriate processor based on the query type.
 Each `Processor` sets up a **Chain of Responsibility** for handling a specific category of query (e.g., basic, table, database, etc.).
 <br>